 - At four months, you should be at or very close to your ideal weight.

-- Consult with a board-certified plastic surgeon in Belle Meade, TN to create a surgical plan around your tummy tuck surgery goals.
+- Consult with a board-certified plastic surgeon in Nashville, TN to create a surgical plan around your tummy tuck surgery goals.

 - Discuss your goals and expectations with the surgeon to decide if their cosmetic recommendations align with yours.